bsmth/content/files/en-us/web/svg/reference/attribute/font-stretch/index.md

 {{deprecated_header}}

-The **`font-stretch`** attribute indicates the desired amount of condensing or expansion in the glyphs used to render the text.
+The SVG **`font-stretch`** attribute indicates the desired amount of condensing or expansion in the glyphs used to render the text.

 > [!NOTE]
 > As a presentation attribute, `font-stretch` also has a CSS property counterpart: {{cssxref("font-stretch")}}.
 When both are specified, the CSS property takes priority.